Job Package $115,000 to $125,000 inclusive of Superannuation (negotiable based on experience)

 - Assist Landcare NSW to investigate ways in which Aboriginal leadership can be integrated within existing Landcare governance and planning structures.

 - Assist Landcare NSW to develop educational materials to explain Aboriginal perspectives and involvement in Landcare activities sharing their cultural knowledge of Traditional Land Care Practices.

 - Provide regular communications that can be incorporated into Landcare NSW newsletters, information, and websites to promote this program, highlighting significant cultural events, shared learnings, Aboriginal engagement, collaboration outcomes and successful partnerships.

 The Requirements (Essential Criteria)

-To be successful in this role you have a good understanding of local Aboriginal cultural and heritage issues and ability to deal with a range of sensitive cross-cultural issues.
+To be successful in this role you have a good understanding of local Aboriginalcultural and heritage issues and ability to deal with a range of sensitive cross-cultural issues.
 The role requires demonstrated experience working with Aboriginal peoples, groups and organisations to foster engagement with other stakeholders in the Natural Resource Management space.
-You have a current driver’s licence and a willingness to travel.
-The role will require extensive travelling throughout NSW which is financially supported by the program.
+You have a current driver’s licence and a willingness to travel frequently and regularly throughout NSW developing and maintaining connections and relationships (travel/vehicle is financially supported by the program).

 - Develop and implement community-based information and assistance to projects that increase the ability of Aboriginal groups, rural landholders, land managers, community groups, partner organisations and industry groups to work together to manage and deal with environmental issues